 - whether the Director is a representative of a major shareholder; and

-- whether the proportion of that Director’s shareholding in Massmart (if any), or Director’s fees, represent a material part (10% or more) of their wealth or income.
+- whether the proportion of that Director’s shareholding in Massmart (if any) or Director’s fees represent a material part (10% or more) of their wealth or income.

-The two Walmart-appointees are not considered independent.
+The three Walmart-appointees are not considered independent.
 The Committee also believes that none of the five independent non-Executive Directors, or entities associated with or controlled by them, owns shares in Massmart which, relative to their personal wealth or income, are sufficiently material to affect his/her independence.

 Board process and evaluation

-The Board meets four times a year and on an adhoc basis should a particular issue demand its attention.
+The Board meets four times a year and on an ad hoc basis should a particular issue demand its attention.
 In addition, the Board meets annually to formally consider and approve the strategies of the Massmart Divisions and Group.